QuantixOfficial/GateGuardian/README.md

 (but if you want to install it from git directly you can follow these steps)
 1. Download the files and put them into a folder named 'GateGuardian'
+2. Remove the 'readme' and 'license' txt files as it will mess gmod up.
-2. Put that folder into your GarrysMod Addons folder (usually: C:\Program Files (x86)\Steam\steamapps\common\GarrysMod\garrysmod\addons)
+3. Put that folder into your GarrysMod Addons folder (usually: C:\Program Files (x86)\Steam\steamapps\common\GarrysMod\garrysmod\addons)
-3. Restart Garrys Mod and it should be installed.
+4. Restart Garrys Mod and it should be installed.
-4. Take note that git downloads will not auto update, and it is recommended to get the workshop version.
+5. Take note that git downloads will not auto update, and it is recommended to get the workshop version.

 ## License